-In addition to opportunities for work abroad, Global Health & Medicine is committed to working within our own local community to raise awareness of global health issues
+In addition to opportunities for work abroad, Global Health & Medicine (GH&M) is committed to working within our own local community to raise awareness of global health issues.

 Global Health Symposium

-Each spring, GH&M hosts a Global Health Symposium, where a keynote speaker from outside the Washington University community is invited to come speak about new international health issues in their area of expertise.
-The symposium also features a trivia lunch, additional shorter talks by WashU faculty, and a poster exhibition of medical students who have done research abroad.
+In the past, GH&M has hosted a Global Health Symposium, where a keynote speaker from outside the Washington University community is invited to come speak about new international health issues in their area of expertise.
+The symposium has also previously featured a trivia lunch, additional shorter talks by WashU faculty, and a poster exhibition of medical students who have done research abroad.
 Due to the COVID-19 pandemic, research and travel abroad were paused, and we look forward to potentially resuming the Global Health Symposium in the future.

-The 21st Annual Global Health Symposium in 2019 featured Dr. Christine Dubray from the CDC, and the 20th Annual Global Health Symposium was held on Thursday, April 19th with a theme of Global Cancer, featuring keynote speaker Dr. Ami Bhatt of Stanford University.
+The 21st Annual Global Health Symposium in 2019 featured Dr. Christine Dubray from the CDC, and the 20th Annual Global Health Symposium in 2018 (with a theme of Global Cancer) featured keynote speaker Dr. Ami Bhatt of Stanford University.

 Members of GH&M volunteer with the International Institute of St. Louis and collaborate with other student groups to focus on improving the health of underserved populations here in St. Louis.